IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 For more of an explanation of ``ProxyPassMatch`` see the :doc:`shibboleth` section.

 If you are not fronting Glassfish with Apache you'll need to prevent Glassfish from serving the robots.txt file embedded in the war file by overwriting robots.txt after the war file has been deployed.
 The downside of this technique is that you will have to remember to overwrite robots.txt in the "exploded" war file each time you deploy the war file, which probably means each time you upgrade to a new version of Dataverse.
 Furthermore, since the version of Dataverse is always incrementing and the version can be part of the file path, you will need to be conscious of where on disk you need to replace the file.
-For example, for Dataverse 4.6.1 the path to robots.txt may be ``/usr/local/glassfish4/glassfish/domains/domain1/applications/dataverse-4.6.1/robots.txt``
+For example, for Dataverse 4.6.1 the path to robots.txt may be ``/usr/local/glassfish4/glassfish/domains/domain1/applications/dataverse-4.6.1/robots.txt`` with the version number ``4.6.1`` as part of the path.

 Putting Your Dataverse Installation on the Map at dataverse.org
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++